odk-x/docs/odkx-src/sync-endpoint-manual-setup.rst

   1. If you haven't followed the :ref:`common instructions <sync-endpoint-manual-setup-common>`, start with those.
   2. Remove the *db* and *db-bootstrap* sections in :file:`docker-compose.yml`.
-  3. Modify :file:`jdbc.properties` to match your database.
+  3. Modify :file:`jdbc.properties`(under the directory :file:`config/sync-endpoint`) to match your database.
 Supported database systems are :program:`PostgreSQL`, :program:`MySQL` and :program:`Microsoft SQL Server`.
 Sample config for each type of database can be found `on Github <https://github.com/odk-x/sync-endpoint-default-setup>`_.
   4. Modify :file:`sync.env` to match your database
   5. In the cloned repository,